srikanth-srinvas/msa_explorer/readme.md

 # Interactive MSA Explorer and Visualizer

 ## Description
-This Python tool empowers users to explore and visualize multiple sequence alignments (MSAs) interactively.
-It seamlessly integrates Biopython's AlignIO for MSA file reading, Matplotlib for core plotting functionalities, Seaborn for visually appealing graphs, and PyQt5 for the graphical user interface (GUI).
+This Python tool allows users to explore and visualize multiple sequence alignments (MSAs) interactively.
+It seamlessly integrates Biopython's AlignIO for MSA file reading, Matplotlib for core plotting functionalities, Seaborn for graphs, and PyQt5 for the graphical user interface (GUI) support.

 ## Prerequisites
 - Python 3.x